 One of the most effective ways to become more flexible and increase mobility is through introducing simple stretching exercises into the day-to-day routine.
 Stretching leads to improved posture and movement of joints, combined with reduced muscle soreness and tension.
 It can also help lessen the chance of falls and other injuries, and increases circulation, balance, coordination and muscle control.

 Always remember to check with your health care provider prior to beginning any new exercise regimen, and this includes stretching.
-Together with his or her consent, the following are great stretches for senior loved ones:
+Together with his or her consent, the following are great stretches for seniors:

 - Gradually bring down the chin to the chest, and rotate the head to one side for a count of 15; then repeat with the opposite side.